roshanravan/Diamond_Future_Market_Forecast/README.md

 - **Short-Term (1-3 years)**: Continued pressure from LGDs and economic factors could lead to stagnant or declining prices for natural diamonds.
 Adoption of decentralized platforms will be slow but crucial for survival.
 - **Mid-Term (3-7 years)**: The industry could split into two segments—natural diamonds as rare luxury goods and LGDs as affordable alternatives.
 Unified marketing efforts will be essential to maintain natural diamonds' value.
 - **Long-Term (10+ years)**: If the industry adapts and focuses on sustainability and differentiation, natural diamonds will secure their place as high-value luxury items.
 If not, the market for natural diamonds could shrink significantly in favor of LGDs.

+## 7. Reviving Consumer Interest Through Marketing

+The diamond industry has faced a decline in consumer interest, partially due to a reduction in global marketing efforts.
+A proposed solution is to implement a small fee on diamond exports to fund large-scale, global marketing campaigns aimed at reviving demand and preserving the industry's value.

+These marketing funds would be managed by an industry body, ensuring transparency and proper allocation of resources.
+The campaigns would focus on promoting the rarity, uniqueness, and enduring value of natural diamonds to consumers worldwide.

+This collective approach is designed to benefit all stakeholders in the diamond trade—from miners to retailers—by re-establishing the narrative around natural diamonds and stimulating renewed consumer demand.